autenticami/autenticami.github.io/docs/index.md

 `Autenticami` is a multi-account `Identity and Access Managment` (IAM or IdAM) solution to enable a modern identity-based application access control for third party applications.

 All you have to do is describe your application's resources and create your own access control policies.
-Resources are organized in hierarchies of Applications, Domains.
+Resources are organized into hierarchies of Applications, Domains, Epics and Features.

-`Autenticami` allows to specify who or what can access resources by the means of fine-grained permissions.
+`Autenticami` allows to specify who or what can access resources by the means of fine-grained permissions:

 - `Who`: *Identities (Users and Roles) that can authenticate*
 - `Can Access`: *Permissions granted by policies to affect resources using actions*
 - `Resources`: *Resources described into the account*

-Below is a sample policy document for granting access to the Employee and Timesheet resources of the HR (hr) application:
+Below is a sample policy document for granting access to the Employee and Timesheet resources of the HR application (hr-app):

 ```json linenums="1"
 {